finos/legend/docs/getting-started/roadmap.md

 ### Phase 2 Goals

 - Complete open sourcing of wave 1 of Legend code
-- Further documentationa and training material
+- Further documentation and training material
-- Prepare for and wave 2 open sourcing of Legend code
+- Prepare for wave 2 open sourcing of Legend code

 ### Phase 2 Plan